arangodb/docs/3.6/aql/execution-and-performance-optimizer.md

   will appear if a RemoveNode can be pushed into the same query part that enumerates over the documents of a collection.
 This saves inter-cluster roundtrips between the EnumerateCollectionNode and the RemoveNode.
+  From v3.6.0 on, it includes simple *UPDATE* and *REPLACE* operations that modify multiple documents and do not use *LIMIT*.

 Note that some rules may appear multiple times in the list, with number suffixes.
 This is due to the same rule being applied multiple times, at different positions